Rafasu/node-test/README.md

 # Repository of Node apps.

 This repository contains different programs made with node-js.
-The purpose is to help me in the process of learning node.
+The purpose of this, is to help me in the process of learning node.